7 Best Resistance Band Bicep Exercises For Bigger Arm

 How To Do

-1. Stand with your feet shoulder-width apart.
-Hold a resistance band in each hand with a shoulder-width grip.
+1. Stand with your feet shoulder-width apart and hold the resistance band with both hands.

-Seated Row with Resistance Bands primarily target the traps, latissimus dorsi, rhomboids, rear delts and biceps.
-It will also work your erector spinae, as you need your lower back to stabilize your movement.
+Seated Rows with Resistance Bandsย primarily target the traps, latissimus dorsi, rhomboids, rear delts, and biceps.
+It will also work your erector spinae, as you need yourย lower back to stabilizeย your movement.

-Resistance bands are easy to carry and use, so you can do seated rows almost anywhere.
+Resistance bands are easy to carry and use so that you can do seated rows almost anywhere.

 How To Do

-3. Slowly pull the handles to your lower abdomen, keeping your elbows close to your sides.
+4. Slowly pull the handles to your lower abdomen.
+Keep your elbows close to your sides.ย

 7. Band Assisted Pull Up

-A band-assisted pull-up is a variation of the pull-up that uses a resistance band to help you lift your body weight.
-This makes it a great option for people who are not yet strong enough to do a regular pull-up.
+A band-assisted pull-up is aย variation of the pull-upย that uses a resistance band to help you lift your body weight.
+This makes it a great option for people not yet strong enough to do a regular pull-up.

 Band Assisted Pull Up